Huron Consulting Case Interview: Complete Prep Guide (2026)

 "Describe a situation where you had to change your approach mid-project based on new information."
 Healthcare and education clients often surface new constraints or data after a project begins.
 Adaptability under real-world ambiguity is a core competency.

 "Walk me through a project where you drove measurable impact."
 "Measurable" is the operative word.
 Huron's culture is results-oriented.
-"We implemented a process improvement" is not enough — you need "$2.3M in realized savings over 8 months."
+"We implemented a process improvement" is not enough.
+You need "$2.3M in realized savings over 8 months."

 "How do you build trust quickly with a client team that's skeptical of consultants?"
 This question surfaces at Huron more than at pure strategy firms because Huron spends more time embedded at client sites.
 Have a specific story ready.